Using Home Security to Protect Your Prescription Drugs

 Safe disposal at home

 Hanging on to old pills only makes it harder to keep track and increases the chances of prescription drug abuse among your immediate family.
 Remember, just because you hide them doesn’t mean teens don’t know about them.
 Disposing of excess pills in the correct way deters teens and prevents the accidental poisoning of children or pets.
-But getting rid of them is not as simple as tossing them in the trash.
-There are two recommended ways to dispose of leftover pills at home:
+When take‑back isn’t available, you can use FDA-recommended at‑home disposal steps, and many pharmacies or state programs also offer deactivation pouches/charcoal bags or kiosks for year‑round returns (FDA).

 Flushing medicines